 Many of our faculty members conduct ongoing research projects.
 Dr. Hassan Ramadan, Department Chair, works with several of the department's residents each year investigating areas related to sinusitis.
 Dr. Stephen Wetmore, Professor, and Dr. Kazunari Koike, conduct research projects in the areas of otology, balance and dizziness.

 Each resident is expected to do a bench type research project during the PGY-3 year.
 Four months are set aside for this research project.
 Some residents have started completely new research projects while others have continued projects begun by prior residents.
 Current areas of interest include the study of biofilms in otitis media, in sinusitis, and in the oral cavity in the cancer patients, the evaluation of drugs that prevent ototoxicity, and evaluating patients undergoing ventilating tube insertion for evidence of gastric reflux.

-In addition to the four month research blocks that are set aside for the PGY-3 residents, the residents at the other levels are expected to perform either a clinical or a basic science research project each year.
+In addition to the three-month research blocks that are set aside for the PGY-3 residents, the residents at the other levels are expected to perform either a clinical or a basic science research project each year.
 The results of these projects are presented at our annual alumni conference each June.
 Monetary prizes are awarded for the best projects in several areas.